-Ordinarily tuition and fees and board and room charges are payable in advance for an entire semester or summer session (see Financial Arrangements).1 All rates are subject to change without notice.
+Ordinarily tuition and fees and board and room charges are payable in advance for an entire semester or summer session (see Financial Arrangements).
+All rates are subject to change without notice.

-Application fee for admission as a regular student\$40.00 Tuition per semester-hour credit (rates effective August 2006): a.
-For courses numbered below 600 b.
-For courses numbered 600 and above University Fee per semester for graduate students registering for eight or more semester hours Student Health Insurance Premium for six months for graduate students registering for eight or more semester hours 2 Laboratory fee - for each lab course offered by medical departments 50.00 Laboratory fee - biology for each lab course Laboratory fee - chemistry for each lab course: a.
-Courses numbered below 200 Laboratory fee-physics for each lab course Graduate Record Examination fee115.00 Graduate Management Admission Test fee Late payment fee Special examination/evaluation fee each such examination or other learning assessment Recording fee for each credit hour awarded on basis of examination or other special learning assessment 10.00 Thesis binding fee (graduate) per copy25.00 Transcripts 3 (no charge) Board and room rate per semester(see pages 21-22)
+;c Application fee for admission as a regular student \$50.00 Tuition per semester-hour credit (rates effective August 2008): a.
+For courses numbered below 600 525.00 625.00 Tuition Rates for Online Programs: Negotiation and Dispute Resolution University Fee per semester for graduate students registering for eight or more semester hours 142.00 Student Health Insurance Premium for six months for graduate students registering for eight or more semester hours 389.00 ${\it Laboratory fee} \ {\rm for\ each\ lab\ course\ offered\ by\ medical\ departments\}$ .50.00 Laboratory fee-physics for each lab course .40.00 University Fee for all full-time students per semester University Technology Fee for all full-time students per semester 188.00 University Fee for all part-time students per semester .45.00 University Technology Fee for all part-time students per semester .76.00 Graduate Record Examination fee 115.00 Graduate Management Admission Test fee 225.00 Late payment fee(See Late Payment Policy-page 36) Special examination/evaluation fee each such examination or other learning assessment .15.00 Recording fee for each credit hour awarded on basis of examination or other special learning assessment .10.00 Thesis binding fee (graduate) per copy .25.00 Transcripts (no char ge) Board and room rate per semester(see page 20)